homebridge/homebridge-config-ui-x/README.md

 ### Configuration Screen

 The configuration screen allows you to modify your Homebridge `config.json`.
-The built in editor automatically syntax-checks your JSON and makes a backup of your config every time you make a change.
+The built-in editor automatically syntax-checks your JSON and makes a backup of your config every time you make a change.

 ![Config](screenshots/homebridge-config-ui-x-config.png?2020-01-07)